AbinayaSri76/Pick_Up_Robot/README.md

 *Gestures provide a rich and intuitive form of interaction with the robotic system.*

+Gestures have been a prime source of communication since time immemorial.
+We have sought to improve the interaction from humans to robots through some basic hand gestures which will control the movement of the robot – both arm and wheel movements.

-With the help of an obstacle avoiding, hand-gesture controlled, pick and place robot, we reduce the manual work of picking up the clutter in a room - be it our homes, workspaces or public places.
+We have aimed for obstacle avoidance – both intentional and unintentional.
+Using these properties of obstacle avoidance and motion control, the Pick-Up robot can be used to clear the clutter in a room – be it our homes, workspaces, schools or public places.

 ## Description